 - A positive offset is when the center of the wheel is outside the wheel hub surface.

-To increase the width of an ATV, you can get rims that have a larger offset.
-If your stock rims are negative 5 offset, getting rims that have an offset of positive 5 will increase your ATV’s width by 20mm in total (10+10).
+To increase the width of an ATV, you can get rims with a larger offset.
+If your stock rims are negative five offset, getting rims with an offset of positive five will increase your ATV’s width by 20mm (10+10).

-When you put bigger tires on your rims, your overall bike width will usually increase as well.
-Please note that increasing tire size by more than 1-2 inches will often result in rubbing issues.
+When you put bigger tires on your rims, your overall bike width will also increase.
+Increasing tire size by more than 1-2 inches will often result in rubbing issues.

-To solve this, you may install wheel spacers, get rims with a different offset, or simply cut the plastic that is hitting the wheels.
+To solve this, you may install wheel spacers, get rims with a different offset, or cut the plastic interfering with the wheels.

 Now that you know how wide the average ATV is, how long is an ATV?
 Most ATVs are 80 to 85 inches (203 – 216 cm) long.
 The average ATV length is 82,9 inches (211 cm).
 Touring ATVs are typically 5 – 10 inches longer than standard models.